 As one of the most landlord-friendly states, Mississippi is an ideal state to invest in rental property.
 Paired with a lower than average home value and low cost of living, Mississippi should be on the list for anyone looking to expand their rental resume.
 It should also be on the list for anyone looking to relocate.
 This is a state with a rich history, geography, and quality of life.
-For our recommendations on exactly where to invest in this state, take a look at our Mississippi rental investment report – read below for guidance on Mississippi landlord-tenant law.

 When it comes to Mississippi rental laws, there are a few specifics landlords need to know: